Nico0f/Nico0f/README.md

 #### Work experience:
 * Blas Nicoletti e Hijos S.R.L - Buenos Aires, Argentina *January 2012 - January 2018*
 Application of Python knowledge to automate data and processes for many years.
 The tools I mainly used were Pandas for data manipulation, and Matplotlib and Plotly for data visualization.
+* StoryDots - Buenos Aires, Argentina
+*June 2023 - present*
+Application of Python knowledge to automate data and processes for many years.
+The tools I mainly used were Pandas for data manipulation, and Matplotlib and Plotly for data visualization.

 ## Projects